Yzen90/vuetify-svg-icons/README.md

 # Font Awesome SVG Icons alternative for Vuetify 3

-Alternative to the built-in support for [Font Awesome SVG Icons](https://fontawesome.com/search?o=r&m=free) of Vuetify, allowing the mixed usage of other SVG icon packs as `@mdi/js`.
+Alternative to the built-in support for [Font Awesome SVG Icons](https://fontawesome.com/search?o=r&m=free) of Vuetify, allowing the mixed usage of other SVG icon packs as `@mdi/js`, `@mdi/light-js`, etc.

 This package is composed of three main parts:

 1. A Vue component for Vuetify based on the one from the `mdi` IconPack exported by `'vuetify/iconsets/mdi-svg'`, that gets the viewbox and path data from a string with the format: `'SVG;<view box>;<path data>'` if the string does not start with `'SVG;'`, it just uses the string as the path data like `mdi` does.
-2. The function `faIconToString` that turns an `IconDefinition` object thats represents a Font Awesome icon, to a string literal with the format mentioned before.
+2. The function `faIconToString` that turns an `IconDefinition` object thats represents a Font Awesome icon, to a string literal with the previously mentioned format.
 The combination of the component and this function allows the usage of Font Awesome SVG icons in any Vuetify component that uses icons.
 3. A Vite plugin that replaces the calls to `faIconToString` with it's resulting string to optimize the usage of the icons.
 By default it also removes the first import to `@xrnoz/vuetify-svg-icons` and `@fortawesome/free-solid-svg-icons`, as after replacing the function calls the imports are no longer neccesary.

 - [Usage (Examples in TypeScript)](#usage-examples-in-typescript)